 I read a great book written by a longtime friend, Bob Burg, along with co-author John David Mann.
 The title is Go-givers Sell More.
 While the book is primarily designed for those in the sales industry, its core lesson is universal.
 To succeed in the business world, you must be someone who brings value to the lives of others before expecting anything in return.

-This concept embodies a fundamental shift in the mentality of sales people who market products and services as well as our approach to the marketing of our personal services.
+This concept embodies a fundamental shift in the mentality of salespeople who market products and services, as well as our approach to the marketing of our personal services.

 I am ALWAYS turned off when people try to pitch me on things without first trying to build a relationship with me or to learn if what they are marketing is something I desire.

-In today’s world we want to do business with people we like and trust—people who have first shown an interest in us, and the things that are important to us.
+In today’s world, we want to do business with people we like and trust, people who have first shown an interest in us and the things that are important to us.

-So, how we can make this shift in thinking work to our advantage?
-The answer is simple.
-We must focus on building meaningful relationships and putting the interest of others before our own.
+So, how can we make this shift in thinking work to our advantage?
+The answer is simple: we must focus on building meaningful relationships and putting the interest of others before our own.

-Your circle of influence grows by 250 people, every time you build a new relationship.
+Your circle of influence grows by 250 people every time you build a new relationship.

 According to Bob and John, each of us has a circle of influence of about 250 people.
-Therefore each time we build a new relationship, we are expanding our sphere of influence by 250 people.
+Therefore, each time we build a new relationship, we are expanding our sphere of influence by 250 people.
 Here’s an example to illustrate the power of this point.

 A friend once called to tell me that his company was looking for a sales VP in Orlando and asked if I knew of anyone.
 As I considered potential candidates, there was one person who stood out in my mind.
 His name is Gregg Corella.
-Gregg is a perfect example of a Go Giver.
-He is someone who has been intentional about building a relationship with me and in offering me value.
+Gregg is a perfect example of a “go-giver.”
+He is someone who has been intentional about building a relationship with me and offering me value.

-Here are the five simple things Gregg has done to make himself stand out.
+Here are the five simple things Gregg has done to make himself stand out: